Tgegoski/H11_Note_Taker/README.md

 ## Instructions

 ```
-WHEN I Open the Note Taker
-THEN I am presented with a landing page with a link to a notes page
+Open the Note Taker.
+You will see a page with a link to a notes page.
-WHEN I click on the link to the notes page
+You can then click on the link to the notes page.
-THEN I am presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column
+You will see existing notes listed on the left and a place to enter new notes in on the right.
-WHEN I enter a new note title and the note’s text
+If you would like to enter a new note simply choose a title and add the notes text in the right-hand column.
-THEN a Save icon appears in the navigation at the top of the page
+A save icon will appear at the top of the page that you can click on to save your note.
-WHEN I click on the Save icon
-THEN the new note I have entered is saved and appears in the left-hand column with the other existing notes
+The saved note will then appear in the left-hand column with any other existing notes.
-WHEN I click on an existing note in the list in the left-hand column
+To view a note click on an existing note in the list in the left-hand column.
-THEN that note appears in the right-hand column
+The note will then appear in the column on the right.
-WHEN I click on the Write icon in the navigation at the top of the page
+To add a new note click on the write icon at the top of the page.
-THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
 ```